syncfusion-content/uwp-docs/uwp/Docking/Getting-Started.md

 Set the `SideInDockedMode` value as Right for “Solution Explorer” window to dock it on the right side.

-The `SideInDockedMode` property’s Tabbed option is used to tab a window on another window.
-The tabbing windows need to be aware of the target window’s name.
+The `SideInDockedMode` property’s Tabbed option is used to place a window in a tab group with another window.
+Tabbing a window requires the target window’s name.
 Set “Output” window’s `TargetNameInDockedMode` as “SolutionExplorer” to tab it on the “SolutionExplorer” window.

 {% tabs %}